 Our professional medical staff and patient care specialists are available to help you talk through these things and provide you with an ultrasound to find out how far along you are.
-Make an appointment at one of CAPS’ three locations by clicking here.

 The emotional and psychological “side effects” are typically more common than physical ones—and they can occur immediately or sometimes years later.
 Some women will experience loneliness, anger, depression, anxiety, difficulty sleeping, and anger toward their partner for what has happened in their bodies and having to deal with this situation.

 10 Questions to Ask Yourself & Partner Before Considering an Abortion

 There’s no avoiding the fact that abortion is an emotional decision.
 It’s not something that should be rushed or decided out of fear.
 These are 10 questions you should ask yourself and your partner before making decisions.

 - Who will I/we turn to for emotional support after this process?

 - Is there a future for us together as a couple?